1913 Liberty Head nickel: Walton specimen

+In October 2022 the Firman family sold the coin to GreatCollections Coin Auctions for US$4,200,000.

 McDermott specimen

 Held by the American Numismatic Association's Money Museum in Colorado Springs, Colorado, the McDermott specimen has the distinction of being the only 1913 Liberty Head nickel with circulation marks on it.
 Johnson and Newman sold it to James Kelly, who then sold it to J.V.
 McDermott, whose name ended up as part of the coin's pedigree.
 He often carried the coin around with him, showing it off to bar patrons and boasting of its extraordinary rarity and value.
 The coin lost some of its original mint luster in the process, and McDermott eventually protected it in a holder to prevent further wear.
 After his death, the coin was then sold at auction to Aubrey Bebee in 1967 for US$46,000, who along with his wife donated it to the ANA in 1989, where it is exhibited in the Money Museum.